 Payne, Recollections of Seventy Years (New York: Arno Press, 1968).

-Samuel Cornish, an abolitionist and editor, was born in Sussex County, Delaware and raised in Philadelphia and New York City.
+Samuel Cornish, an abolitionist and editor, was born in Sussex County, Delaware and raised in Philadelphia and New York City, New York.
 Since both of his parents were free African Americans Cornish was born free.
 After graduating from the Free African School in Philadelphia Cornish began training to become a Presbyterian minister and was ordained in 1822.
 Shortly afterward he moved to New York City where he organized the first black Presbyterian Church in Manhattan.

 Jack Salzman, David Smith, and Cornel West, eds., Encyclopedia of

 African-American Culture and History (New York: Simon & Schuster

 Macmillan, 1996); Lerone Bennett Jr., Pioneers in Protest (Chicago:

 The Freedmen’s Savings and Trust Company, commonly referred to as The Freedmen’s Bank, was incorporated on March 3, 1865.
 It was created by the United States Congress along with the Freedmen’s Bureau to aid the freedmen in their transition from slavery to freedom.